Project Overview

 Objective

 Laminar dielectric cable systems consist of high-pressure fluid-filled (HPFF), high-pressure gas-filled (HPGF), and self-contained fluid-filled (SCFF) system types.
-These cables in general have provided long-lasting service, surpassing their design life specifications.
+These cables have generally provided long-lasting service, surpassing their design life specifications.
 However, the advanced age of many of these assets might be a cause for concern.
-Replacement costs for laminar dielectric cable systems are high and the consequences of electrical failures or fluid leaks are significant.
+Replacement costs for laminar dielectric cable systems are high, and the consequences of electrical failures or fluid leaks are significant.
 Research is needed to:

 Research Value